EdsonLMarques/EdsonLMarques/README.md

 ### Hello Everyone 👋

-My name is Edson and a really like to develop new ideias using my programing skills.
+My name is Edson, I'm an engineer, graduated in Control and Automation from Inatel (Brazil).
+Currently, I'm pursuing an MBA in Tech Business Administration, and I love developing and exploring new projects.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> Mais sobre mim